Many thanks to guest contributor Ruth Randall for this spellbinding tutorial.

 Being unhappy with the snowflake-like cobweb lead me to a search through old scrapbook papers, which revealed some muddy purple vellum.
 Perfect!
 It had just the right effect in making a spooky/creepy spider’s web.
 Attach the spider with some glue, and you’re done!

-Honestly, younger children will probably lose interest quickly; but older children will have fun making a garland of them and adding spiders to the webs.
-Good for a fun afternoon or fantastic and creepy party décor.
-Vellum papers will offer the most compelling medium for this project, but it was a little more difficult than regular paper to fold and cut.
-Luckily, there are many colors of copy paper to choose from.
+Vellum papers will offer the most compelling medium for this project, but I found this medium was a little more difficult than regular paper to fold and cut.
+Luckily, there are many colors of copy paper you can choose from.